marcoturi/ionic-boilerplate/README.md

 - [BetterScripts](https://github.com/benoror/better-npm-run) for npm
 - ENV variables from package.json injected automatically by rollup
 - Continuous Integration with Gitlab CI ([see here for info](#gitlab-ci))
-    - Automatic apk
+    - Automatic apk only when pushing to release branch
-    - Automatic ipa through ionic package
+    - Automatic ipa through ionic package only when pushing to release branch
     - [Docker image](https://github.com/marcoturi/ionic-docker)
 - Tests
     - Unit tests with karma